 Flexibility.
-Using the time and material pricing model allows you to easily react to market changes and so adapt your product and make pivots (if necessary).
+Using a time and material pricing model lets you easily react to market changes and so adapt your product and make pivots (if needed).

 Transparency.
-Usually, developers use time and task trackers, so you can easily check how much time they spend implementing certain features and know exactly what you are paying for.
+Usually, developers use time and task trackers, so you can easily check how much time they spend implementing certain features and know exactly what you pay for.

 No overpaying.
-The time and the material model assumes you always pay for the actual time developers work on your project.
-There are no charges to cover for eventualities on their end.
+The time and the material model assume you always pay for the actual time developers work on your project.
+No charges on top.

 Agile development process.
-The T&M model is a great fit for using agile methodologies like Scrum or Kanban, which let you make frequent reassessments and adapt plans.
+The T&M pricing model is an excellent fit for using agile methodologies like Scrum or Kanban which let you make frequent reassessments, and adaptation of plans.

 Yet, this model has two major drawbacks: